ibrahimsenan/ibrahimsenan.github.io/_posts/2014-12-13-code-snippet.markdown

 ---
 layout: post
-title:  "Post With A Code Snippet"
+title:  "CareBud Architecture"
 date:   2014-12-13
+image: CB.arch.png
 ---

 <p class="intro"><span class="dropcap">Y</span>ou'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
 To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.</p>

 Jekyll also offers powerful support for code snippets:

+image: CB.arch.png

 {% highlight ruby %}
 def print_hi(name)